elijahr/nim-ci/README.md

 * `USE_CHOOSENIM` - If set to `yes`, Nim will be installed using [choosenim](https://github.com/dom96/choosenim).
 If set to `no`, Nim will be installed either via a nightly binary (when `NIM_VERSION` is `devel`) or built and installed from source (when `NIM_VERSION` is not `devel`).
 Default: `yes` when `CPU_ARCH` is `amd64`, `no` otherwise.

-After running `source nim-ci.sh`, the above variables will be set, containing either your values (normalized) or the defaults.
+After running `source nim-ci.sh`, Nim will be installed and the above variables will be set, containing either your values (normalized) or the defaults.
 If you need to configure beyond setting these variables, you can of course edit the `build.yml` or `.travis.yml` files in your repo to suit your needs.
-Please do submit pull requests for improvements!
+Please do submit pull requests for improvements.

 ### Generated environment variables